CPAN-Security/security.metacpan.org/docs/cpan-starjacking.md

+---
+title: CPAN StarJacking
+toc: true
+author: Thibault Duponchelle
+---
 # CPAN StarJacking
 ## Rationale
-StarJacking is an undertaking to make people prefer a module because of manipulated popularity.
-See [StarJacking](https://checkmarx.com/blog/starjacking-making-your-new-open-source-package-popular-in-a-snap/)
+StarJacking[^1] is an undertaking to make people prefer a module because of manipulated popularity.

+[^1]: See the article [StarJacking – Making Your New Open Source Package Popular in a Snap](https://checkmarx.com/blog/starjacking-making-your-new-open-source-package-popular-in-a-snap/) by _Tzachi Zornstein_ for a good introduction.

 While a known topic, checking CPAN for "StarJacking" was mainly the result of the attention drawn to it thanks to experiments from Eugene Rojavski ([EUGENER](https://metacpan.org/author/EUGENER))